MZelenovic/Lung-cancer-prediction/README.md

 Open the Jupyter Notebook:
 jupyter notebook "Lung cancer.ipynb"
-Follow the instructions in the notebook to perform tumor classification.
+Follow the instructions in the notebook to perform assessment of the risk of lung cancer.

 ## Dependencies
 Pandas 1.1.4